Olsro/powervlc/README.md

 PowerVLC also supports modern SSL, with bundled certs, making it possible to stream HTTPS web radios smoothly even using a G3.

-Don't expect miracles, you will be limited by your hardware/GPU/memory bandwidth so keep your expectations reasonable and be patient.
-But PowerVLC will attempt to give your hardware the best it can achieve.

 ## Download

 Grab the latest build from the [**Releases page**](https://github.com/Olsro/powervlc/releases/latest), then pick the archive that matches your machine: